How does the 2008 IRS tax exempt rules Key Man Life Insurance for S-Corporations? To find out, read on.

-A 2008 Internal Revenue Service addressed the tax exempt treatment of life insurance policy proceeds on key-man policies of Subchapter S-Corporations; medical and/or otherwise.
+A 2008 Internal Revenue Service addressed the tax exempt treatment of life insurance policy proceeds on Key Man life insurance policies of Sub-chapter S-Corporations; medical and/or otherwise.

 The 2008-42 Revenue Ruling addresses the issue of whether an AAA financial credit rating will be affected by the following two factors: